Equity firm CVC to pump $500 million into rugby's Six Nations - RFI

 Six Nations Rugby announced on Thursday it had agreed to sell a 14 percent stake in the tournament to private equity giants CVC Capital Partners in a £365 million ($500 million) deal.

-Tournament chiefs said CVC would "invest up to £365 million for a 1/7th share in Six Nations Rugby, working alongside the rugby unions of England, France, Ireland, Italy, Scotland and Wales, which will together retain a 6/7th share."
+Tournament chiefs said the aim of the partnership was to grow the game and "attract a new, more diverse and global fan base".

+The cash injection comes as the sport struggles with the devastating financial fallout from the coronavirus pandemic, with Six Nations matches this year taking place in empty stadiums.

-The deal with the firm, which already has significant investment in the English Premiership and Pro14, is subject to regulatory approvals.
+The widely anticipated 425-million-euro deal with CVC, which already has significant investment in the English Premiership and Pro14, is subject to regulatory approvals.

 "This is a hugely positive development and I want to express my thanks to all parties involved," Ben Morel, CEO of Six Nations Rugby, said in a statement.

-CVC, which formerly owned a controlling stake in Formula One, is buying into rugby at a time when the sport is feeling the financial strain as a result of the coronavirus pandemic.
+CVC, which formerly owned a controlling stake in Formula One, is buying into rugby at a time when it desperately needs fresh funds.

-The expectation is that they will grow their investment through improved commercial and broadcasting deals.
+The aim will be to boost revenues through improved commercial and broadcasting deals.

-In the UK, the Six Nations is still shown on free-to-air television rather than on a paid-for service.
+In the UK, the Six Nations is still shown on free-to-air television rather than on a paid-for service, giving one potential avenue for growth.

-However, there are fears that going behind a pay wall could hamper the Unions' ambition to use the investment to grow the game.
+However, there are fears that going behind a pay wall could hamper ambitions to boost interest in the game as audience figures would fall.

+“We are delighted that the Six Nations unions have unanimously decided to partner with CVC," said Bill Sweeney, chief executive of the RFU.

+"Their expertise will help to grow rugby union through the evolution of improved competitions and events and the growth of a more diverse fan base."

-"This is a pivotal moment in the history of the international game in Wales," said Welsh Rugby Union chief Steve Phillips.
+Welsh Rugby Union chief Steve Phillips described it as a "pivotal moment in the history of the international game in Wales".

 Irish Rugby Football Union CEO Philip Browne said the announcement was "positive news" for the game in Ireland.